ShaneDeir/ConceptsDreambooth/README.md

 You're going to need at least $10(USD) to open a runpod account or $5(USD) to open a vast.ai account.

-Make sure you rent an instance that fulfills the VRAM requirements set out above, has at least 60GB of disk storage, and is set to:
+Make sure you rent an instance that fulfills the VRAM requirements set out above and is set to:

-"On-Demand Pricing"
+## On-Demand Pricing

 That way your training cannot be interrupted.